 Our New Orleans Estate Litigation Lawyers Protect Your Rights and Interests

-At Scott Vicknair, LLC, our accomplished trial lawyers help clients successfully navigate contentious family dynamics and complex succession statutes to achieve their legal goals regarding a deceased loved one’s estate.
+At Scott Vicknair, LLC, our accomplished trust and estates lawyers help clients successfully navigate contentious family dynamics and complex succession statutes to achieve their legal goals regarding a deceased loved one’s estate.
 Our team boasts diverse experience, top-notch skills both in and out of the courtroom, and an unwavering commitment to provide every client with exceptional legal services, and attentive, responsive support.
 The following are just a few of the many estate and trust litigation matters we handle.

 Contested Wills